themeum/kirki/docs/arguments/partial_refresh.md

 ?>
 ```

 Kirki simplifies that process and you can add the arguments for partial refreshes in your fields using the `partial_refresh` argument.
-The example from above would be come like this:
+The example from above when combined with a text field would become like this:

 ```php
 <?php